lando/core-next/docs/landofile/services.md

 ### Image

-The L337 spec is identical to the Docker Compose spec with the exception of the `image` key which now handles different string inputs and has an extended object format for **MOAR POWAH**.
+Lando Specification 337 is identical to the Docker Compose spec with the exception of the `image` key which now handles different string inputs and has an extended object format for **MOAR POWAH**.

 The string input now allows the below: